Any Time, Any Place: Composition

-American singer R. Kelly made a remix of the song, which along with the CJ's 12" Mix, appeared on Jackson's 1995 remix compilation album Janet Remixed.
+American singer R. Kelly made a remix of the song, which along with the CJ's 12-inch mix, appeared on Jackson's 1995 remix compilation album Janet Remixed.

 Critical reception

 "Any Time, Any Place" received positive reviews from music critics.
 Jose F. Promis of AllMusic called the song "superb" and "subtle, sophisticated, syncopated, and jazzy".
 He also described the R. Kelly remix as a "meandering but ultimately sexy and engaging take", and "more straightforward pop and radio-friendly but doesn't relinquish its urban groove".
-Larry Flick from Billboard stated that the "grinding R&B ballad" benefits greatly of R. Kelly's remix, adding, "He prunes the seven-plus minute album version down to an accessible length, shining a flattering light on Jackson's writhing vocal and the song's oh-so-sexy lyrical context."
-Another editor, Andrew Hampp, while reviewing the album on its twentieth anniversary, called it "a stone-cold classic".
+Larry Flick from Billboard magazine stated that the "grinding R&B ballad" benefits greatly of R. Kelly's remix, adding, "He prunes the seven-plus minute album version down to an accessible length, shining a flattering light on Jackson's writhing vocal and the song's oh-so-sexy lyrical context."

+Another Billboard editor, Andrew Hampp, while reviewing the album on its twentieth anniversary, called it "a stone-cold classic".
 Troy J. Augusto from Cash Box wrote, "Exactly one year after the release of the janet album comes the issue of one of its best tracks, this burning, down-tempo grinder.
 The single release prunes the original 7-minute song down to a tidy and most attractive 4 1/2-minute winner."
 Philadelphia Daily News's Chuck Arnold called the song a "delicate, aching ballad", which "warmly climaxes the carnality with a cooing vow of insatiability".
+James Hamilton from the Record Mirror Dance Update named it a "dreamy sweet warbler" in his weekly dance column.
 Sal Cinquemani from Slant Magazine noted that the song "provides a genuine climax: It's an oozing, slow-paced romp".

 Chart performance

-The song held the number-one position on the Billboard Hot R&B/Hip-Hop Songs for ten weeks and became Jackson's biggest hit on the chart; it also peaked at number two on the Billboard Hot 100 while it saw limited success in Europe and Australia.
+The song held the number-one position on the US Billboard Hot R&B/Hip-Hop Songs for ten weeks and became Jackson's biggest hit on the chart; it also peaked at number two on the Billboard Hot 100 while it saw limited success in Europe and Australia.

 Music video

-The accompanying music video for "Any Time, Any Place" was directed by Keir McFarlane.
+The music video for "Any Time, Any Place" was directed by Keir McFarlane.
 At the end of the video, the screen fades to black, and a message fades in: "any time, any place ......be responsible".
+It was nominated for Best Clip of the Year in the category for R&B/Urban at the 1994 Billboard Music Video Awards.
 A remix video featuring the "R. Kelly Mix" was also released.
 Both versions of the video are featured on the 1994 VHS janet., while the original appears on the DVD edition of 2001's All for You, and on the 2004 DVD From Janet to Damita Jo: The Videos.